Eveliegh History, Family Crest & Coats of Arms

 Further to the north in Scotland, this branch claims descent from "Everley in the North Riding, Yorkshire.
 Johannes de Euerlay, canon of Dunkeld, was papal commissioner, 1248 and also in 1250-1251 was witness to a charter by Geoffrey, bishop of Dunkeld.
 As Johannes de Evirlay or Ewerlay he is a charter witness in Perth in reigns of Alexander II and III.
 He may be Master John de Enerleya (u misread n), apparently a churchman, who attested a charter to Abbey of Culross, c.
 1231."

 Early History of the Eveliegh family

-Another 173 words (12 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Eveliegh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eveliegh research.
+Another 87 words (6 lines of text) covering the years 1268, 1511, 1586, 1554, 1554, 1639 and 1664 are included under the topic Early Eveliegh History in all our PDF Extended History products and printed products wherever possible.